DABAKER165/zequencer_ncov19/README.md

 MacOSX 10.14 with some packages installed with homebrew.
 Ubuntu 18.04, 64 bit
 Debian (Buster 10.8, 64 bit)
-It is not compatable with a native Windows operating system (see docker instructions for Windows's operating systems)
+It is not compatible with a native Windows operating system (see docker instructions for Windows's operating systems) List of packages and relevant versions:
 ```
 BBMap_38.90.tar.gz
 bcftools
-samtools
+samtools 1.11
-htslib-1.12 (bgzip, tabix)
+htslib-1.11-4 (bgzip, tabix)
 VarScan.v2.4.4.jar
-snpEff_latest_core
+snpEff_latest_core 5.0e
 seqtk-1.3
 openjdk=11.0.1
 python3 (3.5 to 3.7)
-snakmake (for future workflow)
+snakmake 1.6
 biopython 1.76
 pyfasta
-pandas
+pandas 1.3.1
 ```
-Additional files from this github repository (for COVID-19) trim_strict.py ncov-2019_adapters.fasta zequencer.sh
-nCoV-2019 -- directory and contents
-ref -- directory and contents
+Additional files from this github repository (for COVID-19) src -- directory and contents zika_dak -- directory and contents nCoV-2019 -- directory and contents ref -- directory and contents
 ## Method 2 docker: